junxit/us-congress-bills-115/metadata.md

 - 2018-09-27 — Senate amendment proposed (on the floor): Amendment SA 4025 proposed by Senator Perdue for Senator Feinstein.(consideration: CR S6365; text: CR S6364)
 - 2018-09-27 — Senate amendment submitted
 - 2018-09-27 — The committee substitute withdrawn by Unanimous Consent.
 (CR S6364)
+- 2018-09-28 — Message on Senate action sent to the House.
+- 2018-09-28 — Received in the House.
+- 2018-09-28 — Referred to the Committee on Science, Space, and Technology, and in addition to the Committees on Natural Resources, and Transportation and Infrastructure, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2018-09-28 — Referred to the Committee on Science, Space, and Technology, and in addition to the Committees on Natural Resources, and Transportation and Infrastructure, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2018-09-28 — Referred to the Committee on Science, Space, and Technology, and in addition to the Committees on Natural Resources, and Transportation and Infrastructure, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.